-Mushrooms are extremely popular and used in some dishes such as pasta, pizzas, omelettes, and casseroles.
-The delicious earthy flavour and smooth texture made mushrooms a favourite delicacy among royals during the Medieval Era.
+Mushrooms are extremely popular and used in some dishes such as pasta, pizzas, omelets, and casseroles.
+The delicious earthy flavor and smooth texture made them a favorite delicacy among royals during the Medieval Era.
 Nowadays, people everywhere enjoy them for both its taste and health benefits.
 This article brings you six health benefits of eating mushrooms:

 6. They help your immune system

 Fungi contain a sugar called beta-glucan.
 They also contain a compound known as lentinan.
 These compounds have properties that make them boosters for the body’s immune system and can help to prevent minor illnesses.
-Beta-glucan is in a variety of mushrooms such as button mushrooms.
-However, lentinan found in shiitake mushrooms are rarer and more expensive when compared to others.
+Beta-glucan can be found in many different types, however, lentinan, found in shiitake mushrooms are rarer and more expensive when compared to others.

 5. They are rich in Vitamin B and D

 Mushrooms are one of the rare food sources that naturally contain vitamin D. Button mushrooms are high in vitamin D, and Criminis are full of both vitamin D and vitamin B12.
 B vitamins are necessary because they help convert food into fuel for our bodies, giving us energy.
 Meanwhile, D vitamins are vital because they help our bodies absorb calcium and promote bone growth.
 Vitamin D is also necessary for healthy bones, teeth, and hair.

 Studies have shown that many varieties of mushrooms contain a powerful antioxidant called ergothioneine.
 This compound can help reduce inflammation in various parts of the body.
 Reishi mushrooms contain lots of ergothioneine that not only reduce inflammation, but they also shrink tumors and fight diseases.
 In fact, they have been used in East Asia for centuries as a natural cure for inflammation and painful joints.

 3. They can lower the levels of blood cholesterol